LZDQ/nvim-autocenter/README.md

 This plugin exposes a function.

-Calling `autocenter.center` will center the current line.
+Calling `require("nvim-autocenter").center()` will center the current line.
 Works with normal and insert mode.

 ## Plugins supported